nataliecalvo/project-2_calvo-natalie/README.md

 -[FlowType jQuery plugin](http://simplefocus.com/flowtype/) I used the FlowType jQuery plugin on this website.
 -[Tooltipster jQuery plugin](http://iamceege.github.io/tooltipster/)
 I used the Tooltipster plugin on the figcaption for the Florence Cathedral to give users a fun fact about the cathedral.
+- I added custom jQuery in the contact section.
+Right below the social media icons, I appended text about sharing vacation photos on social.
+I also added custom events through which when you mouseover, the text turns to italic and when you mouseout the text becomes highlighted in blue.
+This jQuery can be found in the main.js file.
+-I also added text within the contact section using JavaScript.
+This Javascript can be found in the main.js file.

 #### Deductions
 “I have reviewed the list of deductions for this